chickoocoutinho/chickoocoutinho/README.md

   </p>
 <h4 align="center">Gotta Learn 'em all.</h4>

 I've previously worked at [Xenerx](https://xenerx.com/) as a Software developer Intern, where I handled the day to day frontend tasks of the startup.
-I worked extensivly on page optimisation (Always trying to achive the perfext lighthouse score).
+I worked extensivly on page optimisation (Always trying to achive the perfect lighthouse score).
 ![Lighthouse](https://github.com/chickoocoutinho/chickoocoutinho/blob/main/lighthouse-max.png)

 💪 Fun fact: Planning to join the gym since March 2020 (Only Planning).